 There’s always the armed forces.
-If you join the Army, you could get your tuition paid for, plus books, room and board, and some meals.
+If you join the Army, you could get your tuition paid for, books, room and board (lodging and food).
 If you can keep up your GPA and pass a physical fitness test twice a semester, you’re eligible for free college.
 After college, you’re required to stay in the Army for eight years to pay off your debt.

 Meet the Author

-Article last modified on January 17, 2018.
-Published by Debt.com, LLC .
+Article last modified on September 20, 2018 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: Need College Money?
-Be a Sugar Baby - AMP.
+Go to a Sugar Daddy Site and Be a Sugar Baby - AMP.